genfuru011/Portfolio-hono/README.md

 # Portfolio Website

+> Migration in progress: transitioning to a split architecture (SolidJS SPA + Hono API).
+See section "Migration (SolidJS + Split Backend)" below.

 A clean and modern portfolio website built with [Hono](https://hono.dev/) and Tailwind CSS, designed to showcase professional experience and education in a minimalist style.

 ##  Live Demo